Cabo de Gata-Níjar Natural Park: Climate

-Cabo de gata experiences a hot desert climate (Köppen climate classification: BWh) with warm temperatures year-round due to maritime influence.
-Winters are extremely mild by european standards and has some of the warmest winters in Europe.
+Cabo de Gata experiences a hot desert climate (Köppen climate classification: BWh) with warm temperatures year-round due to maritime influence.
+Winters are extremely mild by European standards and are some of the warmest in Europe.
 The annual average temperature is approximately 19.8 C, and the average annual rainfall is around 156 mm (6.1 in), recorded at the Faro del Cabo de Gata (36°43'18.8"N, 2°11'34.69"W) during the period 1961–1990.
 It is the driest region in Europe as well as the driest in Spain, excluding the Canary Islands.
 In recent years, the annual average precipitation has been less than 150 mm.
 During the summer, tropical nights are very common and, on average, Cabo de Gata has 119 tropical nights per year.
 Cabo de Gata has dropped as low as 0.0 C in February 1979 while it has reached 43.0 C in July 1975.
 These temperatures were recorded at the Michelin Experience Center in Almería, which is located in the interior of Cabo de Gata, about 10 km from Faro del Cabo de Gata.